By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So we look to see can you work?
 Do you have friends and family?
 Do you still do some things for fun?
-These things separate out the sad-moods and the sad-for-a-reason from the sad-way-to-much-and-too-long that characterizes Major Depressive Disorder.
+These things separate out the sad moods and the sad-for-a-reason from the sad-way-to-much-and-too-long that characterizes Major Depressive Disorder.

 Major Depressive Disorder is also separated into “single episodes” and “recurrent.”
 The first time someone has Major Depression we look more for causes.
 If they have repeat performances of depression we look at this as likely to be something produced by the person, either biologically or thinking wise.

-Depressive Episodes, hence Major Depressive Disorder can also be “graded” into mild, moderate and severe.
+Depressive Episodes, hence Major Depressive Disorder can also be “graded” into mild, moderate, and severe.
 For the treating professional this helps plan treatment.
-For the insurance company it helps them known how big a bill they are getting for this treatment.
+For the insurance company, it helps them known how big a bill they are getting for this treatment.

-Sometimes the depression gets so bad that the brain starts making up stores.
+Sometimes the depression gets so bad that the brain starts making up stories.
 This looks a lot like the psychosis in Schizophrenia but it only happens to some people and then only when they are severely depressed.
 This is called with (or without) psychosis depending on whether you have or do not have psychosis.